Jung Hee Hyun profile picture

 Biography

-Hyun previously studied climate finance, specifically the cost of "green" of green bonds, as part of her Master's degree in Global Economy and Strategy from Yonsei University in South Korea.
-She also holds a Bachelor's degree in Urban Studies (Environmental Science) from Barnard College, Columbia University in the US.
+Hyun previously studied climate finance, specifically the cost of green bonds, as part of her master's degree in Global Economy and Strategy from Yonsei University in South Korea.
+She also holds a bachelor's degree in Urban Studies (Environmental Science) from Barnard College at Columbia University in the US.